Performance Analysis: Discovering Semi-Markov Models From Event Logs: Performance Analysis

-For the express analysis no specific representation of waiting times is required, because we are only interested in the mean of waiting times; but for the full analysis, a PDF of the overall process execution time needs to be inferred from the event data.
+The representation of PDFs plays a crucial role in the analysis and inference of the overall process execution time, it also affects the computational complexity of the reduction algorithm.
+The next subsections discuss the approaches used in this paper for representing and manipulating PDFs of waiting times in the form of GMMs and discrete time distributions.
+Additionally, the computational complexity of each approach is provided.

-Transitions in the discovered semi-Markov processes are annotated with PDFs of waiting times.
-The representation of these PDFs plays a crucial role in the further analysis and inference of the overall process execution time. \autoref{alg:stochastic:matrix:discovery} collects waiting times for each pair of states $i$ and $j$ and updates the PDF $f_{i,j}(t)$ accordingly.
+In practice, the maximum number of self-loop repetitions is defined by a \textbf{loop threshold}, which sets the minimal probability for repeating a self-loop during the state reduction.
+For example, if the probability of repeating a self-loop in state~$2$ three times, $p^3_{2,2}$, is less than this threshold, the loop will not be repeated more than twice.